 The following supporting documents will need to be uploaded in order to complete your application

 - Statement of the applicant's goals for the DNP degree of no more than 500 words.

 - Two letters of recommendation from academic and professional references in which one of whom holds a doctorate.

-- For MSN applicants only: Evidence of national certification and Complete Verification of Post-Baccalaureate Clinical and Practice Hours form.
+- For Post Masters DNP applicants only: Evidence of national certification and Complete Verification of Post-Baccalaureate Clinical and Practice Hours form.

 All materials sent to the Christine E. Lynn College of Nursing must be submitted by the program deadline.
 If you are unable to submit all necessary material by the program deadline, you are advised to save your material and re-apply the following semester.
 All program prerequisites including specific courses required for the track of the student's choice must be completed before the application is submitted.
 Please visit the specific program pages for application requirements.

 Regulations governing admission to the graduate study in Nursing at FAU include those established by both the University and College of Nursing.

 Deadline: February 1, 2021 - for Summer semester

 "All materials submitted in support of your application become the property of Florida Atlantic University.
 We cannot return materials or copies to applicants.
 Thank you for considering Florida Atlantic University for your graduate school needs."

 Guidelines regarding Letters of Reference